LeifHarrison/MyBricks/README.md

 - [ ] Implement filtering on Parts List view
 - [ ] Add part detail view
 - [ ] Add more detail to price information (new view with prices in all available currencies + current prices from Bricklink)
-- [ ] Implement support for additional images in Set Detail view
+- [x] Implement support for additional images in Set Detail view
 - [ ] Implement TouchID support for login
 - [ ] Implement About/Credits views
 - [ ] Refactor Profile view to use table view cells
+- [ ] Improved transition animation (zoom?) for displaying large set images
 - [ ] Implement force touch actions on Set List view

 # Future Enhancements